Skip to main content

 • • Born in Baghdad.
 Lived in Syria as a refugee.
 Moved to El Cajon in 2008.

-• • General Business, graduating December 18, 2025, GPA about 3.8.
+• • General Business, graduated December 2025, GPA about 3.8.

 • • Time sinks now are mainly reading and building my website (not mindless scrolling).